Hedging Strategies

 SUMMARY

 Hedging strategies are risk management techniques used to protect financial positions against adverse market movements.
-These strategies typically involve taking offsetting positions in related instruments to reduce exposure to price fluctuations while maintaining the desired market participation.
+These strategies involve taking offsetting positions in related instruments to reduce exposure to price fluctuations, volatility, or other market risks.

 Types of hedging strategies